Lightweight distribution server with a legion of dumb bots.

 It is not possible for the client to access bots directly, no interactivity is provided by design.

 See APIs above to write your own client.

-When a client wishes to run something on Swarming, they can use the REST API or use the client script
+When a client wishes to run something on Swarming, they can use the REST API or use the Go client